isographlabs/isograph/docs-website/docs/backlog.md

 - npx way to install Isograph in an existing library
 - periodic refetch (live queries)
 - router example and integration
+- directive on scalar that affects the JS representation of scalars